vuejs/rollup-plugin-vue/docs/README.md

 - custom blocks
 - static assets references within `<style>` and `<template>`

-And many other other features, maintaining parity with [Vue Loader](https://vue-loader.vuejs.org).
+And many other features, maintaining parity with [Vue Loader](https://vue-loader.vuejs.org).

 ## Why should I use Rollup over Webpack?